 Alexandra Raphael was fascinated by jewellery from an early age.
 She concentrated on enamelling, both for the amazing glass colours and challenge of the technique.
 Largely self taught, Alexandra has developed her own unique and very personal cloisonné jewellery.
 Alexandra has exhibited widely both here in the UK and internationally.
-She has received numerous awards for her enamel jewellery and bowls and many of her pieces are prized
+She has received numerous awards for her enamel jewellery and bowls and many of her pieces are prized by collectors and in permanent collections of museums including her “Lace” plique-a-jour bowl purchased by the V&A.

 Alexandra has perfected the ancient craft of enamelling over many years.
 Specialising in Plique-à-jour (or backless enamel) and